 Ketamine is a psychoactive compound that was never removed from our medical formulary due to the fact that, at high doses, it is a well-tolerated anesthetic.
-It is perhaps the safest anesthetic known and does not interfere with breathing.
+It is considered one of the safest anesthetics available and does not interfere with breathing.
 It is widely used in emergency rooms as a sedation agent for painful procedures, primarily in children, where there are few drugs that are equally as safe.
 Its effects vary considerably depending on the dose.
 At higher doses, it is a sedative amnestic drug.
-At much lower doses it creates a short but powerful psychedelic experience that has been shown to be effective in facilitating personal growth and in treating depression, PTSD, addictive behaviors, and other "treatment-resistant" mental health issues.
+At much lower doses, it creates a short but powerful psychedelic experience that has been shown to be effective in facilitating personal growth and in treating depression, PTSD, addictive behaviors, and other "treatment-resistant" mental health issues.
 Using ketamine in this context is considered an “off-label” use of the drug and is not an FDA-approved use of the drug.
 Our physicians and therapists believe that ketamine is safe and effective based on experience and available evidence and that the risks are less than or comparable to other available treatments for depression.

 Effects vary in duration, however, and can fade after several weeks or sometimes even days.
-The response can be improved with repeated ketamine sessions and, in our protocols, we incorporate guided nature connection to prevent relapse in patients who have been successfully treated for depression.
-You will consult with an integrative psychiatrist prior to receiving ketamine therapy to assess other aspects of your current treatment regimen and lifestyle that might be addressed to optimize healing.
+The response can be improved with repeated ketamine sessions, and in our protocols, we incorporate guided nature connection to prevent relapse in patients who have been successfully treated for depression.
+Prior to receiving ketamine therapy, you will consult with an integrative psychiatrist to assess other aspects of your current treatment regimen and lifestyle that might be addressed to optimize healing.
 We strongly believe that pharmaceuticals and psychedelic medicines are powerful and useful tools that are best used for short amounts of time to reach specific goals and work best when used in natural settings as part of a comprehensive integrative treatment plan.

-How does Ketamine work?
+How does ketamine work?

 Your therapist will ask you to set an intention for the experience, but the degree of focus on this intention will be entirely up to you.
-Using an eye mask or closing your eyes can allow you to focus more on the internal experience and the evocative power of music can extend the range of your internal journey.
+Using an eye mask or closing your eyes can allow you to focus more on the internal experience, and the evocative power of music can extend the range of your internal journey.
 Your therapist may ask you questions as a way of documenting your experience so that you can reflect on it later.
 When possible, sessions will be conducted outdoors or in our outdoor office.

 You can expect the full ketamine experience to last for 1-2 hours.
 As you return to your default mode of thinking, you may experience some confusion.
 It can be as surprising to re-enter the default self as it can to leave it behind.
 Your therapist and medical provider will monitor you until it is agreed that you may safely leave, typically 2-3 hours after ketamine administration.
 You will need to arrange transportation home and should refrain from driving, operating machinery, or engaging in physically stressful activities for the duration of the day.
 Your thoughts and perceptions may remain slightly altered for several hours and you may be unaware of these alterations.
-You should arrange child care as needed and avoid tasks that require intense concentration or focus or situations where you are responsible for the safety of others.
+You should arrange child care as needed and avoid tasks that require intense concentration or situations where you are responsible for the safety of others.
 The medicine will be more effective if you are allowed to let yourself relax and recover without distraction for the duration of the day.